|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We have a full day drive through the spectacular countryside to Thimphu, the nation's capital.
-Enroute, we visit Rinchending Monastery also known to some as the Kharbandi Monastery built in 1967 by the great grandmother of the present king of Bhutan.
-We will have lunch at the Bunakha cafeteria today.
+The driving distance today is about 175 kms and will take about 5 - 6 hours.
+Enroute, we visit Rinchending Monastery also known to some as the Kharbandi Monastery built in 1967 by the great-grandmother of the present king of Bhutan.
+Thimphu is the modern capital of Bhutan with an estimated population of more than 95,000 people.
 Afterwards, we visit the Thimphu post office where we can make our own stamp and send a post card home with your self made stamp.
 Overnight in Thimphu.

 Day 11: Sites of Thimphu

-Sightseeing of the nation's capital.
 Bhutan is the only country whose government is officially Buddhist and as such, a walk through the streets of Thimphu is a walk unlike any other in the world.
-We visit the Chorten Memorial Temple before we see a real life Takin, the national animal of Bhutan.
+We visit the National Memorial Chorten built in 1974 in memory of the Third King of Bhutan.
+Later, we visit the Mini Zoo to see a real life Takin (a goat-antelope), the national animal of Bhutan.

-Day 12: To Wangdi via Dochola Pass, Punakha Dzong
+Day 12: To Wangdi via Dochula Pass, Punakha Dzong

 Day 13: To Bumthang